Skip to main content

 South Dakota's asbestos exposure history, while less extensive than more industrialized states, is connected to its military installations, mining operations, and infrastructure development.
 Ellsworth Air Force Base near Rapid City, home to B-1 bomber operations, contained asbestos in its buildings, hangars, and maintenance facilities.
 The former Sioux Falls Army Air Field and other military installations from the World War II era also used asbestos materials.
 The Homestake Gold Mine in Lead, the largest and deepest gold mine in North America, operated for over 125 years and used asbestos in mining equipment insulation and underground structures.
 The cement industry near Rapid City, including operations by South Dakota Cement Plant and later GCC, used asbestos in kiln insulation and processing equipment.
 The Black Hills Power Company and Northwestern Public Service Company operated power plants with asbestos insulation.
 The John Morrell meatpacking plant in Sioux Falls, one of the largest in the nation, used asbestos in its refrigeration and boiler systems.
 Infrastructure projects including dams on the Missouri River involved asbestos-containing construction materials.
 South Dakota provides a three-year statute of limitations from discovery for both personal injury and wrongful death claims, giving patients somewhat more time than many states to pursue legal action.

-All Mesothelioma Lawyers in South Dakota
+All Mesothelioma Attorneys in South Dakota

 We are expanding our directory coverage in South Dakota.
 Our featured national partners serve mesothelioma patients in all 50 states.